llm-d-incubation/hermes/README.md

 # Hermes

+> [!NOTE]
+> This project is still incubating and is a proof of concept.

 Kubernetes cluster analyzer for RDMA-capable GPU infrastructure.
 Scans clusters to detect RDMA networking capabilities, GPU topology, and intelligently selects optimal node pairs for high-speed interconnect testing.

 Supports CoreWeave, GKE, OpenShift, and generic Kubernetes environments.